ardataskoparan123/DSA210---Project/README.md

 ## Constructing Hypothesis

-  - **Null Hypothesis(H0):** Tobacco usage has no significant effect on the expression levels of lung cancer related genes KRAS, ALK, and EGFR.
+  - **Null Hypothesis(H0):** Tobacco usage has no significant effect on the expression levels of lung cancer related gene KRAS.

-  - **Alternative Hypothesis(H1):** Tobacco usage significantly influences the expression of cancer related genes KRAS, ALK, and EGFR.
+  - **Alternative Hypothesis(H1):** Tobacco usage significantly influences the expression of cancer related gene KRAS.

 ---

 ## Machine Learning Models

-  - Linear regression for analyzing the relationship between tobacco usage and gene expression levels and to determine how smoking habits impact KRAS, ALK, and EGFR expression.
+  - Linear regression for analyzing the relationship between tobacco usage and gene expression levels and to determine how smoking habits impact KRAS expression.

   - Support vector machines for modelling potential non-linear relationships in the gene expression data and to detect hidden patterns between tobacco exposure and gene activity.